wireservice/csvkit/docs/scripts/common_arguments.rst

   -e ENCODING, --encoding ENCODING
   -S, --skipinitialspace
                         Ignore whitespace immediately following the delimiter.
+  -H, --no-header-row   Specifies that the input CSV file has no header row.
   -v, --verbose         Print detailed tracebacks when errors occur.
                         Specify the encoding the input file.
   -l, --linenumbers     Insert a column of line numbers at the front of the
                         output.
 Useful when piping to grep or as a simple primary key.

 These arguments may be used to override csvkit's default "smart" parsing of CSV files.
 This is frequently necessary if the input file uses a particularly unusual style of quoting or is an encoding that is not compatible with utf-8.
+Not every command is supported by every tool, but the majority of them are.

 Note that the output of csvkit's utilities is always formatted with "default" formatting options.
 This means that when executing multiple csvkit commands (either with a pipe or via intermediary files) it is only ever necessary to specify formatting arguments the first time.
 (And doing so for subsequent commands will likely cause them to fail.)